pivotal-cf/docs-pks/vsphere-configure-users.hbs.md

 ### <a name='local-workstation'></a>Option 2: Connect through a Non-{{ vars.platform_name }} Machine

-To connect to the TKGI API VM and run UAA commands, do the following:
+To connect to the {{ vars.product_short }} API VM and run UAA commands, do the following:

 1. Install UAAC on your machine.
 For example: